 We often find it useful to teach our patients acupuncture points which they can massage to relieve pain in between acupuncture treatment sessions.

 Yes, all of our practitioners are ACC registered.
 If you have a valid ACC claim, we can treat you for that injury.
+If you have to travel a long way for your treatment ACC may be able to help, if your injury is covered by ACC.
+Find out more about possible cover of travel costs here.

 Do I need a doctor’s referral to come to acupuncture treatment?